Ramzy1959/alx-system_engineering-devops/0x00-shell_basics/README.md

 You can assume that all the files we will test with will have at least one letter or one digit

 The listing should end with a new line

+0 string SCHOOL school data
+!: mime school.

+NB; 0 is the offset, mime stnds for multipurpose internet mail extension